Volker Kutscher

-Volker Kutscher ([ˈfɔlkɐ ˈkʊtʃɐ]; born December 26, 1962) is a German novelist, best known for his Berlin-based Gereon Rath crime series, which serves as the basis for the Sky thriller series Babylon Berlin.
+Volker Kutscher ([ˈfɔlkɐ ˈkʊtʃɐ]; born 26 December 1962) is a German novelist, best known for his Berlin-based Gereon Rath crime series, which serves as the basis for the Sky thriller series Babylon Berlin.

 Biography

 Kutscher was born on December 26, 1962, in Lindlar, North Rhine-Westphalia outside of Cologne, Germany.
 At university, Kutscher studied German, philosophy and history, and later worked as a newspaper editor prior to beginning his career as a novelist.

 In 1996, Kutscher published his first crime novel Bullenmord, set in his native region Bergisches Land.
 He followed this with two other standalone books, published in 1998 and 2003, respectively.

 Kutscher works as a full-time author and lives in Cologne.

 Gereon Rath series

 Inspired by his historical knowledge as well as The Sopranos, the 2002 gangster film Road to Perdition (set in 1931), and Fritz Lang's 1931 Berlin-based film M, Kutscher began working on the Gereon Rath series in the early 2000s.
 Set in the Weimar Republic, the series are meticulously researched and confront fictional as well as non-fictional characters.
 Of note, Kutscher's works are the first German crime novels set in the "golden" 1920s.
 The series was an instant hit in Germany and was awarded the Berlin Krimi-Fuchs Crime Writers Prize in 2011 and has sold over one million copies worldwide.

-His award-winning Gereon Rath series, published by Kiepenheuer & Witsch, consists of nine novels, set one per year, beginning with Der nasse Fisch (2008), set in 1929.
+His award-winning Gereon Rath series, published by Kiepenheuer & Witsch, consists of ten novels, set one per year, beginning with Der nasse Fisch (2008), set in 1929.
 Der stumme Tod (2009) is set in 1930, Goldstein (2010) is set in 1931, Die Akte Vaterland (2012) is set in 1932, Märzgefallene (2014) is set in 1933, Lunapark (2016) is set in 1934.
 In 2017, Kutscher published Moabit (a short story set before the first Rath novel and portraying his partner Charlie's entrance to the world of criminal investigation) and in 2018 the novel Marlow, set in 1935.
 The eighth installment, Olympia, set in 1936, was released in Germany on November 2, 2020.
 The ninth installment, Transatlantik, set in 1937, was published in Germany on October 27, 2022.
+The tenth installment, Rath, set in 1938, was published in Germany on October 24, 2024.
 The first five books in the series have been published in English by Sandstone Press, translated by Niall Sellar.